 Many people are fat phobic.
 They assume that low-fat diets are the only way to go.
 This isn’t true.
 Fats are essential.
 They have numerous benefits in the body.
 Check out these 33 health benefits of fats.
 Eating between 20-30% of your calories from fat should provide you with all the benefits and still enable you to lose weight.
 However, not all fats are created equal.

 No other macronutrient has caused more confusion than carbohydrates.
 From no carb, to moderate carb, to high carb, and everything in between, just about every scenario has been marketed and sold to the public as the magic weight loss formula.
 Here’s the truth – no carb diets are not necessary for the majority of people, but some form of carb restriction (a byproduct of calorie reduction) is usually necessary to achieve fat loss.

 The approach I like to take with carbohydrates is to earn them.
 Carbohydrates (specifically glucose) are used by the brain and central nervous system, and they’re also used to fuel high-intensity exercise.
 If you aren’t doing much high-intensity exercise, you aren’t going to need as much as someone who is.
-Most people can lose weight just fine with an intake between 100-200 grams per day.
+Most people can lose weight just fine with an intake around 200 grams per day.

 - Try eating your carbohydrates at times when your insulin sensitivity is the highest – your first meal of the day, pre-workout, and especially post-workout.